sagi-z/vimspectorpy/README.md

 ## Description

+Being able to simply debug a piece of code with 'ipython' or set a breakpoint in a *pytest/nose* is priceless.
+Also to use the correct python environment for debugging automatically should be transparent.

-Add some python customization to [vimspector]:
+This plugin adds some python customization to [vimspector]:

 * Choose the correct python executable if in a VIRTUAL_ENV.
-* Run pytest/nosetests for the project or test file.
+* Run pytest/nosetests for the project or test file, with breakpoints in {vimspector}.
 * Debug the current file as a program.
-* Launch ipython and attach a debugger to it to debug your code with vimspector.
+* Launch ipython and attach a debugger to it to debug your code with [vimspector].

 ![Pyconsole example](Pyconsole.gif "ipython console debug your code with vimspector")